eNewsletter Sign up

-- activities to increase the perception of the Gold Coast as an adventure and youth destination to all target markets including international student markets
+- activities to increase the perception of the Gold Coast as an adventure and youth destination to all target markets, including international student markets

 - regular industry development and networking events

-In order to continue to develop the Gold Coast’s brand and product offer as a strong and distinctive destination, it is critical to grow the capacity of operators to develop more professional tourism businesses.
+In order to continue to develop the Gold Coast’s brand and product offering as a strong and distinctive destination, it is critical to grow the capacity of operators to develop more professional tourism businesses.
 This will then result in increased visitor numbers, length of stay and expenditure and encourage greater participation in tourism activities on the Gold Coast.